IllSmithDa/SalesforceNotes/admin2/dashboard.md

   5. Component types include

-    * chart - show data graphically with a variety of chart types including pie chart
+    * chart - show data graphically with a variety of chart types including pie chart, line charts and bar charts

-    * guage - show single value to show within a range of custom values
+    * guage - show single value to show within a range of custom values.
+Show progress towards a paritcular goal

-    * metric - one key value on display
+    * metric - one key value on display or single number

-    * table - show a set of report data in column form
+    * table - show a set of report data in column form like top 5 list

     * visualforce page - custom made component